boolean-algebra

 To truly understand the “cost” of the unsimplified circuit, place an OSCILLOSCOPE_8CH on the canvas.
 Connect Channel 1 to Input ‘A’ and Channel 2 to the output of your complex OR gate.

-When you toggle 'A', you'll see a tiny delay in the waveform on the oscilloscope.
-This is the propagation delay ($t_{pd}$).
-Even in a simulator, every gate adds a small amount of time for the signal to travel.
-By simplifying $A + A \cdot B$ down to just $A$, you aren't just saving space; you are removing the delay of two gates (the AND and the OR).
-In a CPU running at 4GHz, those nanoseconds are the difference between a stable system and a crash.
+When you toggle ‘A’, you will see a tiny delay in the waveform on the oscilloscope.
+This is the propagation delay (tpdt_{pd}).
+Every gate adds a small amount of time for the signal to propagate.
+By simplifying A+ABA + A \cdot B down to just AA, you remove the delay of two gates (the AND and the OR), reducing the total tpdt_{pd} from tpd(AND)+tpd(OR)t_{pd(AND)} + t_{pd(OR)} to zero.
+In high-speed designs, these savings directly translate to higher achievable clock frequencies.

-I've linked the Security Alarm template above because it demonstrates how multiple gates (AND, OR, NOT) work together in a real-world context, providing a perfect playground for applying simplification laws.
+The Security Alarm template demonstrates how multiple gates (AND, OR, NOT) work together in a real-world context — a useful playground for applying simplification laws.

 Real-World Application: Where Simplification Saves the Day